 Any individual with Legal Permanent Resident (LPR) status may file Form I-407 to formally abandon LPR status.

-By mail to USCIS in the United States – Include your signed I-407 form, the Green Card (Form I-551, Permanent Resident Card), a self-addressed stamped envelope, and a cover letter explaining your intent to abandon your LPR status.
+You should send the I-407 by mail to the United States Citizenship and Immigration Services and include your signed I-407 form, the Green Card (Form I-551, Permanent Resident Card), a self-addressed stamped envelope, and a cover letter explaining your intent to abandon your LPR status.

 Please show the copy of the I-407 to U.S. immigration officials when you arrive in the U.S. and mail a copy to the U.S. Internal Revenue Service.
 Abandoning your LPR status does not prevent you from immigrating to the U.S. in the future and may not relieve you of U.S. tax obligations.
 We advise you to consult with a tax attorney about your tax obligations.
 If you wish to immigrate to the U.S. in the future, please contact USCIS.